 The Australian ‘Sundowner,’ (tramp) arrives at sundown.

-In East Africa work stopped at sundown – same time throughout the year near the Equator.
+In East Africa work stopped at sundown – the same time throughout the year near the Equator.

-Sundowners on African safari’s, during the brief twilight, you joined neighbours or new friends, feet up on the veranda with pint and pipe.
+Sundowners on an African safari, during the brief twilight, you joined neighbours or new friends, feet up on the veranda with pint and pipe.

-It may be at the next bungalow, or a posh hotel in town; in the sticks, a government rest house or a tin roofed inn.
+It may be at the next bungalow, or a posh hotel in town; in the sticks, at a government rest house or a tin-roofed inn.

 My favourite situation had glowing logs grilling kongoni steaks outside the tent door.